 If you have received a demand letter or lawsuit, eSSENTIAL Accessibility can help.

 Many clients partner with eSSENTIAL after receiving a demand letter or lawsuit because we provide 1) technical expertise to make digital assets accessible and 2) legal support.
 Our legal support can be a tremendous to your counsel because we can assess the veracity of the claims made and provide documentation for your counsel.

 Web Accessibility Lawsuits in the U.S.

-Over the years, web accessibility lawsuits have also been filed in response to violations of Section 508 of the Rehabilitation Act .
-Section 508 requires departments and agencies of the federal government to ensure that the ICT (information and communication technology) they procure and use is accessible.
-Legal action has been taken against the Social Security Administration and the Department of Homeland Security, for example.
+Over the years, web accessibility lawsuits have also been filed under Section 508 of the Rehabilitation Act .
+Section 508 requires federal departments and agencies to ensure ICT (information and communication technology) they use is accessible.
+Plaintiffs have taken legal action against both the Social Security Administration and the Department of Homeland Security over Section 508 violations.

 Are These Lawsuits “Frivolous”?

 You may have heard companies or politicians talk about ADA lawsuit “abuse” and “drive-by” litigation, or make claims that this kind of litigation is “frivolous.”